erl-ang/blackjack-cfr/README.md

 4) coroutines in C++20 can be used to solve different parts of the game tree in parallel (using C++20 was a req for this assignment)

 ### Structure
 First, we present the background information necessary to use Blackjack++, which is broken down into background on CFR and the assumed rules of our specific variant of Blackjack.
-Section 4 provides a tutorial on how to use Blackjack++.
+Section four provides a tutorial on how to use Blackjack++.
 The fifth section includes more detailed information about Blackjack++’s design.
 The sixth section describes the performance of Blackjack++ with different inputs.
 The seventh and final section discusses plans for future work, as well as a post-mortem on the work done and roadblocks encountered.

 ## Background Information
 This section is meant to provide the necessary background information for readers that are not familiar with the mechanics of Blackjack or game theory to understand CFR.